Innovatedco/.blog/README.md

 ## Getting started

+1. Ok, lets get this show on the road!
+Clone the repository and make sure to open the solution file in Visual Studio.\
+🟩 __NOTE__ 🟩\
-1. Clone the repository and make sure to open the solution file in Visual Studio.\ 🟩__NOTE__🟩 (if you clone a project in VS with a solution file in it, VS will not automatically open the solution file so you must open the file yourself)
+If you clone a project in Visual Studio with a solution file in it, Visual Studio will not automatically open the solution file, so you must open the file yourself.
 ```
 git clone https://github.com/sedgey/BlazorBlog.git
 ```
-2. Create an empty sql server/sql express database and note the connection string.
+2. Create an empty sql server/sql express database in a location of your choosing and note the connection string.
 3. Add an appsettings.json file to the BlazorBlog project with the following content,\
+🟥 __IMPORTANT__ 🟥\
-🟥 __IMPORTANT__ 🟥 be sure to replace all entries surrounded with ####
+__Replace all entries surrounded with #### with your own values.__
 ```JSON with comments
 {
   "DetailedErrors": true, // turns on CircuitOptions.DetailedErrors